P-p-H-d/mlib/README.md

 Define the MPMC queue 'name##\_t' and its associated methods as "static inline" functions.
 A MPMC queue is a fixed circular queue implementing a queue (or stack) interface.
 It can be used to transfer message from Multiple Producer threads to Multiple Consumer threads.
-This is done internally using lock-free objects.
+This queue is not stricly lock free but [has](https://stackoverflow.com/questions/45907210/lock-free-progress-guarantees) a lot of the properties of such algorithms.

 The size is specified only at run-time and shall be a power of 2.